Does General Liability Insurance Cover Small Businesses?

 What Does General Liability Insurance Doesn’t Cover?

-a.
-Injuries To Your Employees
+A. Injuries To Your Employees :

-b.
-Owned Commercial Building
+B. Owned Commercial Building :

 If your business provides advice or services to people, you have a higher chance of having liability claims against you.
 So for prior protection, you must consider purchasing a Professional Liability Insurance in any case a customer files a claim against you — that they lose money due to your advice.